-Water system flow and capacity for property protection, program preservation, life safety, etc., are specified by NFPA 1, Fire Code, NFPA 801, Standard for Fire Protection for Facilities Handling Radioactive Materials, the International Building Code (IBC), NFPA 13, or other general industrial standards.
+Water system flow and capacity for property protection, program preservation, and life safety are specified by NFPA 1, Fire Code, NFPA 801, Standard for Fire Protection for Facilities Handling Radioactive Materials, the International Building Code (IBC), NFPA 13, or other general industrial standards.
 These standards typically require from several hundred thousand to several million gallons of water.
 However, none of these standards specify the amount of water needed to adequately supply an SC or SS special hazard system.
 This amount shall be determined on a case-by-case basis and justified in the FHA or DSA, taking into account such hazards as criticality and spread of contamination.
 Nuclear safety objectives often can be achieved with much lower quantities of water, provided the system is independent of the general building system.
 For example, 500 gallons may be sufficient to meet the SC objective to protect a special hazard (e.g., a glovebox) in a given facility.
 Such a limited supply could be provided by a single, passive, self-contained pressure tank within the facility, qualified to seismic and other SC criteria (such as redundancy of active components), thus significantly limiting the SC boundary.
 An additional water supply, according to the above codes and standards, shall be provided to meet other fire protection objectives, but that additional supply need not meet SC or SS criteria.

-APPENDIX B FIRE HAZARD ANALYSIS
+APPENDIX B FIRE HAZARD ANALYTICAL METHODS

-B.1 INTRODUCTION AND OVERVIEW
+B.1 INTRODUCTION

-This appendix provides guidance on the development and content of a Fire Hazard Analysis (FHA) for DOE facilities as required by DOE O 420.1C (Section 3.f(1) of Attachment 2, Chapter II), Facility Safety, and Fire Protection Design Analysis (FPDA) to ensure the design requirements of this Standard (Section 7.1) are accomplished.
+This appendix provides guidance on the development and content of a Fire Hazard Analysis (FHA) and a Fire Protection Design Analysis (FPDA) for DOE facilities.
+Applicable requirements are found in DOE O 420.1C Chg.
+3 (Section 3.f(1) of Attachment 2, Chapter II), Facility Safety.
+Additional requirements and guidance for these documents are contained in Section 7.1 of this Standard.